 Nayabad Mosque was erected at a time when the soil of Dinajpur had already been enriched with one of the most remarkable navaratna temples, the Kantajew Temple in 1752 AD.
 The founding Royal family of Dinajpur was still prominent.
 According to local traditions, the mosque was built by Muslim architectural workers who had come to this place from the west to build Kantaji Temple.
 They had settled in Nayabad, a village near the temple, and had built the mosque for their own use.
-There is a grave of an unknown person in the premises of the mosque.
+There is a grave of an unknown person on the premises of the mosque.
 Local people believe, this is the grave of Kalu Khan, the master architect of Kantaji Temple.

-It is an oblong three-domed mosque with octagonal towers at the four corners.
+Nayabad Mosque is an oblong three-domed mosque with octagonal towers at the four corners.
 There are three arched entrances to enter the mosque.
 Among them, the central one is bigger than the flanking ones.
 These are equal in height and width.
 There is an arched window each on the south and north sides.
-Inside in the western wall there are three mihrabs in line with the three entrances.
+Inside the western wall, there are three mihrabs in line with the three entrances.
 The central mihrab is bigger than the flanking ones which are of equal size.
 Three hemispherical domes cover the mosque, of which the central one is bigger than the side ones.
 Pendentives have been used in their phase of transition.
 The parapet and cornice are straight.

 Further reading on Nayabad Mosque

-- 07 Best things to do in Dhaka for the ultimate experience - June 26, 2016
+- 8 Top things to do in Sreemangal for the ultimate experience